kklapczynski/kklapczynski.github.io/README.md

-# UDACITY_Front-end_Nanodegree_PortfolioSite

-This is first project of Udacity Front-end developer Nanodegree.

-Simple website to show future projects will be developed with growing experience.
+This is a simple website to show projects I developed outside of professional work.

+It contains projects developed throughout online courses or independently by myself to sharpen skills in JavaScript and web development.